-Welch’s is on a mission to deliver flavorful moments to families everywhere.
+Welch's is on a mission to deliver flavorful moments to families everywhere.
 And, like you, we care about where our food comes from.
-In fact, we’re owned by 700 family farms, rooted in tradition and hard work since 1869.
+In fact, we are owned by about 700 family farmers.
+We are rooted in tradition and hard work since 1869.

 Bunch of grapes on the vine